tmhglnd/mercury/docs/05-ring.md

 **Values**

-- `Value` -> Number or String
+- `Value` -> Number or Name
 	- `Number` -> Int+, Int or Float
 		- `Int+` -> A positive whole number, bigger than 0
 		- `Int` -> A whole number, negative or positive, including 0
 		- `Float` -> A floating-point number, negative or positive, including 0
-	- `String` -> A combination of letter-characters, may include capital letter, underscores and digits
+	- `Name` -> A combination of letter-characters, may include capital letter, underscores and digits

 **Rings**